 The event would not be possible without the support from the entire community, and we would especially like to thank Consolidated Fisheries Limited who have been the primary sponsors of this event since 2004.

-The GOOD NEWS is that we are still running the exciting art auction!
-We have a fabulous range of artists donating their time and skills to produce amazing works of art.
-The auction items are on display at the bar of the Malvina House Hotel (11 to 27 Sept), and bids can be submitted online at www.jumblebee.co.uk/FalklandsConservation2020 from 5:30pm (local time) on Friday 11 September until 9pm on Sunday 27.
+The GOOD NEWS is that we still ran the exciting art auction!
+We had a fabulous range of artists donating their time and skills to produce amazing works of art.
+The auction items were on display at the bar of the Malvina House Hotel (11 to 27 Sept), and bids were submitted online at www.jumblebee.co.uk/FalklandsConservation2020 .
+The final few minutes of the auction were incredibly exciting as a flurry of last-minute bid poured in.

 We would like to thank Consolidated Fisheries Limited who have sponsored the Conservation Ball since 2004.
 Additional support in 2020 came from Fortuna Ltd, SAAS, and the Falkland Islands Development Corporation.
 Heartfelt thanks must also go to everyone who donates raffle items and auction lots, and to those who get involved by bidding in the auction and buying and selling raffle tickets.